ballerina-attic/resiliency-circuit-breaker/README.md

    $ ballerina build inventory_services
 ```

-- Once the .balx files are created inside the target folder, navigate to the target folder and run them with the following commands.
+- Once the .jar files are created inside the target/tmp folder, navigate to the target folder and run them with the following commands.

 ```
-   $ ballerina run order_services.balx
+   $ ballerina run order_services.jar
 ```
 ```
-   $ ballerina run inventory_services.balx
+   $ ballerina run inventory_services.jar
 ```

 - The successful execution of the service will show us the following output.